very-doge-wow/stella/README.md

 # 💫 stella

-Stella is a free tool to help automatically generate [helm](https://helm.sh/) chart documentation.
+`stella` is a free tool to help automatically generate [helm](https://helm.sh/) chart documentation.
 It supports simple templating, so custom templates for output can be used as well.
 Will read metadata such as `Chart.yaml`, `values.yaml` or the present templates and generate